 CLASSIFICATION NO. 267

-Under general direction, to plan, organize, administer and manage the County's HOME Program and Housing Rehabilitation Program; to supervise program staff, to underwrite loans for rehabilitation and other housing development projects; to provide oversight on technical development issues; to develop and oversee administrative and fiscal processes; and to do other work as required.
+Under general direction, to plan, organize, administer and manage the County's CDBG improvement programs, ESG Program, HOME Program and Housing Rehabilitation Loan Programs; to underwrite loans for rehabilitation and other housing development projects; to administer contracts for capital improvement projects; to provide oversight on technical development issues; to manage daily administrative operations of Community Development and supervise program staff; to develop and oversee administrative and fiscal processes; and to do other work as required.

-The Housing and Community Development Division, within the Department of Human Services, manages programs to provide decent housing and economic opportunities, community improvement projects and housing rehabilitation loan programs for low and moderate income residents of the County.
+The Housing and Community Development Division (HCD), within the Department of Health, Housing and Human Services, manages programs to provide decent housing and economic opportunities, community improvement and affordable housing projects and housing rehabilitation loan programs for low and moderate income residents of the County.
+HCD is comprised of the Housing Authority of Clackamas County (HACC) and Clackamas County Community Development.
+The HACC is an independent public corporation which owns, manages, leases, maintains and develops housing for low and moderate income persons particularly for those with special needs.

-The Community Development Housing Manager is responsible for planning, implementing, administering and managing the Division's HOME Program and Housing Rehabilitation Program.
-The Community Development Housing Manager acts as liaison between the County and public and private agencies in facilitating the operation and implementation of program components; assists in planning, coordinating and administering a comprehensive system of management functions, department requirements and legal guidelines.
+The HCD Manager is responsible for planning, implementing, administering and managing Community Development programs for community revitalization, capital and public improvement, historic preservation, development of affordable housing and the Housing Rehabilitation Loan Programs.
+The HCD Manager acts as liaison between the County and public and private agencies in facilitating the operation and implementation of program components; assists in planning, coordinating and administering a comprehensive system of management functions, department requirements and legal guidelines.

 Duties may include but are not limited to the following:

-- Assists the Division Director in the administration of division personnel, programs and operations and acts as Director in his/her absence; manages designated projects as requested by the Director, including coordination of staff, consultants and contractors.
+2. Assists the HCD Director in the administration of Community Development personnel, programs and operations and acts as Director in his/her absence; manages designated projects as requested by the Director, including coordination of staff, consultants and contractors.

-- Participates in preparing and updating budgets, grant proposals and annual grant applications; manages grant funds and reviews contract payments and program expenditures; develops proposals for additional funding and personnel; complies with auditing procedures; gathers and compiles data and prepares the Division's Annual Performance Report and other reports as required.
+6. Participates in preparing, updating and managing budgets, grant proposals and annual grant applications; manages grant funds and reviews contract payments and program expenditures; develops proposals for additional funding and personnel; complies with auditing procedures; gathers and compiles data and prepares Community Development Annual Reports and other reports as required.

-- Acts as Division representative with project developers, builders and elected officials; attends community meetings; provides information and technical assistance as needed; works with local nonprofit developers that qualify as Community Housing Development Organizations as required by HOME regulations.
+10. Acts as Community Development’s representative with project developers, builders and elected officials; attends community meetings; provides information and technical assistance as needed; works with local nonprofit developers that qualify as Community Housing Development Organizations as required by HOME regulations.

 REQUIRED KNOWLEDGE AND SKILLS

-Skill to: Communicate effectively, both orally and in writing; plan, organize and develop and implement program objectives, policies and procedures; plan, supervise and evaluate the work of assigned staff; direct staff in continuous efforts to improve quality productivity and effectiveness; incorporate team participation in decision making; respond to changes desired by citizens and County staff; establish and maintain effective working relationships with property owners, lenders, contractors, local government officials, citizen groups, County personnel, other agencies and the public; analyze financial and property information and make final loan determinations; prepare grant applications and meet grant reporting requirements; maintain accurate accounting, bookkeeping and other records.
+Skill to: Communicate effectively, both orally and in writing; plan, organize and develop and implement program objectives, policies and procedures; plan, supervise and evaluate the work of assigned staff; direct staff in continuous efforts to improve quality productivity and effectiveness; incorporate team participation in decision making; respond to changes desired by citizens and County staff; establish and maintain effective working relationships with property owners, lenders, contractors, local government officials, citizen groups, County personnel, other agencies and the public; collect and analyze demographic data; prepare and maintain statistical, narrative and assessment reports and records; interpret and apply pertinent federal regulations; analyze financial and property information and make final loan determinations; prepare grant applications and meet grant reporting requirements; maintain accurate accounting, bookkeeping and other records.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.